 I qualified as a Physiotherapist in 2006 and became a specialist in Musculoskeletal Physiotherapy, completing my Masters in UCD in 2012.

-My most challenging role in life began in 2017 when my gorgeous little boy was born.
+My most challenging role in life began in 2017 when my first child was born.
 From pelvic pain, difficulty walking, sleeping and even breathing to the emotional struggles with body changes after birth and a leaky bladder when finally getting back to exercise – all on 4 hours sleep!

-My practice is based in Dublin 1, close to my native Clontarf, in North Dublin.
-I treat women of all ages living in the surrounding areas of Raheny, Sutton, Howth, Fairview, City Centre and the wider Dublin area.
+My practice is based in The Grange Clinic Donaghmede in Dublin 13, close to my native Clontarf, on Dublin’s Northside.
+I treat women of all ages living in the surrounding areas of Dublin’s Northside including; Raheny, Sutton, Clontarf, Howth, Fairview, Malahide, Clongriffin the wider Dublin area.

 I regularly attend professional courses and conferences to keep up with the current evidence-based management of Women’s Health issues.
 Thankfully, there is very strong evidence for the efficacy of Physiotherapy for treatment of the pelvic floor – it really does work!

-I also love to research holistic approaches such as acupuncture and nutrition for fertility issues, pelvic pain, menopause and hormone imbalance in all ages.
+I also love to research holistic approaches to pelvic health such as acupuncture and nutrition for fertility issues, pelvic pain, menopause and hormone imbalance in all ages.

 I am proud to say that I love my career and I have a real passion for helping women.
 It frustrates me that there is a real lack of support and resources in Ireland for Women’s Health issues and my personal experience motivated me to get out there to help educate and treat ladies in need.